 all natural, paraben-free oils, lotions and creams.

 Natalie has worked in the Supplements and Body Care retail industry as a Wellness Manager and found it to be a very enlightening experience.
 Her life changed when she came to understand that potentially toxic chemicals abound in body care products that can negatively effect our immune systems and quality of life.
-In order to keep these water-based body products shelf-stable for several years on a shelf in your supermarket, preservatives are necessary -- but those preservative ingredients don't have to be so toxic.
+In order to keep these water-based body products shelf-stable for several years on a shelf in your supermarket, preservatives are necessary -- but those preservative ingredients don't have to be so harmful.
 There are plenty of clean and green products available to us now.
 Just be careful and read your labels.
-If you can't pronounce the ingredient easily, you probably don't want it on your skin.

 Natalie does not use any products containing parabens in her practice.
 Here's why: